 If you believe your public works contractor registration is active, we encourage you to:

-- Use the "Active Contractor Registration Search Tool" on the DIR website to locate and confirm your active registration.
+- Use the Public Works Contract Registration Search on the DIR website to locate and confirm your active registration.
 (The best way to search is to fill out just the registration number or the license number.)

 - If your registration does not come up, it may have expired or you may never have been registered.
 In this case, go to the "Registration/Renewal Page" on the DIR website to activate your registration.